Omen-Frost/Wallinator/README.md

 Uses Google Custom Search API to download images that the user has specified in config.txt and then changes wallpaper.
 Read config.txt for more information

-User needs to create his own Google custom search API key and CS key(Custom search engine key).
+Users need to create their own Google custom search API key and CS key(Custom search engine key).
 (Refer https://developers.google.com/custom-search)

 **Features**: